North West 200 Stats

 As expected, both Ian Lougher and Joey Dunlop are high on the list with the longevity of their careers seeing them rack up 26 podiums apiece, whilst Robert Dunlop and Bruce Anstey are one place – and podium – further back.
 Anstey’s record of appearing on the podium at least once every year since he made his debut in 2002 finally came to an end in 2016.

-Special mention should go to ninth placed Tony Rutter who took 21 podiums in a ten-year period when there were sometimes just three races on the programme (250cc, 350cc, 500cc) as opposed to the eight races today.
-Meanwhile, Lee Johnston moved further up the list after the 2022 meeting, taking four podiums, whilst Woolsey Coulter’s ten podiums all came in the one class, the 250cc.
+John McGuinness took his 22nd podium in 2024 – 12 years after his last – with third in the Superstock race whilst special mention should go to tenth placed Tony Rutter who took 21 podiums in a ten-year period when there were sometimes just three races on the programme (250cc, 350cc, 500cc) as opposed to the eight races today.

 Rider Podiums